dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/watch-us-netflix-hulu-and-more-from-anywhere-in-the-world.md

 <a href="https://www.flickr.com/photos/130657798@N05/26664445162/in/dateposted-public/" title="proxy-server-active"><img src="https://farm2.staticflickr.com/1580/26664445162_d88255696e_z.jpg" alt="proxy-server-active"></a>

 And what shall you do after your first 12 months of free tier eligibility?
 Well, I'd suggest you sign up a new account under a different email address.
 It takes only a couple of minutes which you have to invest every 12 months in order to run a free private proxy server.
 If that is too much effort then you might as well choose to let your server run and pay for its usage.
 The t2.micro instance costs only [$0.013 per hour](https://aws.amazon.com/ec2/pricing/) which would come down to $9.75 per month if you'd let it run continuously.
-However, in this case I'd suggest to switch it on and off as you need it and reduce your cost to almost nothing.
+However, in this case I'd suggest to switch it on and off as you need and reduce your cost to almost nothing.

-Oh, and if you wonder about any of the IP addresses shown on the screenshots of this blog post then let me assure you that none of those servers exist anymore and you really have to go through the few minutes of setting up your own private proxy ;)
+Oh, and if you wonder about any of the IP addresses shown on the screenshots of this blog post then let me assure you that none of those servers exist anymore and you really have to go through the few minutes of setting up your own private proxy server ;)